kundajelab/seqdataloader/README.md

 Please note: to use the "dbingest" functionality in seqdataloader, python>=3.7 is needed.

-## Quick Start
+# Quick Start

+## labelgen
-tasks.tsv is a 4 column tab-delimited file
+The input for the labelgen submodule is a 4 column tab-delimited file ("tasks.tsv")

 Column 1 -- User-specified task name